ngi-nix/liberaforms/docs/INSTALL.md

 ## Bootstrap the first admin user

+`ROOT_USERS` defined in the `.env` can be used to create Admin users.

+1. From the Login page, choose 'Forgot your password?' link
+2. Enter a ROOT_USER email
+3. Fill out the new user form
+4. Go to the configuration page and get the SMTP config working first

 # Utilities

 ## Users

 You can create a user when needed.

-Note that users created via the command line will have `validated_email` set to `True`
+Note that the emails of users created via the command line do not require validation.

 ```
 flask user create <username> <email> <password> -admin